AddressFinder/addressfinder-magento/README.md

     protected function addForm(Collection $forms): void
     {
         $forms->addItem(new DataObject([
-            // A unique form ID to identify this form within the AddressFinder module 'id' => self::FORM_ID,
+            // A unique form ID to identify this form within the Addressfinder module 'id' => self::FORM_ID,

             // A semantic label